 If you’re a parent or carer there are lots of ways we can help get you and your family walking.
 We can also help make walking safer and easier in your neighbourhood and get more children at your kids’ school walking.

-have the power to make school gates less congested, less polluted and
+have the power to make school gates less congested, less polluted and safer for children.

 "We’ve helped to set up a Park & Stride at a local supermarket so that pupils who arrive by car can still make an active trip and help to reduce congestion around the school gates."